 Having mom and dad along on this trip was great for that.
 They were my safety check.
 I knew my dad would call out the calvary if he even remotely thought I was stuck in a tight spot.
 Mom would keep Annie happy, and would keep dad from pacing too much while I was out there.
 My dad is where I get my adventurous spirit, he’s climbed a ton of super remote peaks in the Andes and Nepal, but I’m still his little girl.
 He’s been at every one of my Ironmans, but after this trip I think even he now realizes I’m made of “tough stuff”.

 I took off that morning in pouring rain.
 I was happy and excited.
 This run is a point to point run with zero access inbetween.
 There are no roads, no jeep roads, and the trails on the map are hardly more recognizable than a deer trail.
+In some sections it’s hunting country and seeing deer hunting blinds is not uncommon.
 There is a lot of pot grown in this region so poking around too much can likely get you into some dangerous situations.

 My route was very clear.
 Stay on the beach, don’t climb up the super steep cliffs, don’t get dragged out to sea, and just keep running until you see civilization.
 The map said 24 miles, but I had heard it was more in the 26 range.
 My parents and I agreed that they would wait an hour before leaving in case I bailed and turned around.
 They had 4 hours of windy twisty driving to get to where I popped out in Shelter Cove…with a 5 year old.